Perhaps you have a dog who is afraid of thunderstorms.

 We were fortunate to work with her in producing this one-hour program.
 It was created at an actual four-day Tellington TTouch clinic.
 Our methods of creating videos are very non-intrusive.
 My husband and I quietly ran our cameras while everyone’s attention was riveted on what was happening with the dogs.
 The results are not as slick as a studio video, but the information is terrific.

-You’ll see Linda Tellington-Jones and her sister Robyn Hood work with ten dogs and their owners.
-You’ll see how the dogs learned and changed.
+Linda Tellington-Jones and her sister Robyn Hood work with ten dogs and their owners.
+The video shows how the dogs learned and changed.

-You’ll see Robyn Hood demonstrate the various Tellington TTouches and how to do them.
+Robyn Hood demonstrates the various Tellington TTouches and how to do them.
 This section is especially useful, as you and a dog can sit in front of the TV or computer and try out whichever ttouches you feel like.

-As you watch the program, you will be absorbing an exciting new way to relate to dogs and to any other animals.
+As you watch the program, you can absorb an exciting new way to relate to dogs and to other animals.
 As you practice with your dogs, you will see that the process is really very simple.

 Some situations which the Tellington Touch often helps: